netserf/netsig-presentation-host-defences/README.md

 ## Presentation Summary

-In this session we'll look at ...
+In this session we'll look at a brief history of firewalls and we'll go through some exercises to show how you can configure iptables to improve your host defenses.
-Topics will include ...

 ## Presentation Slides